csezenoglu/RTD-Loop-Antennas/em-modeling/radiation-resistance.rst

 As the energy lost on the ohmic resistance transforms into heat, the energy that is lost in the radiation resistance turns into electromagnetic radiation.

+The radiation resistance of receiving loop antennas is usually very small that in the milli- or micro-ohm range.
+The loops are typically extremely inefficient because losses due to wire resistance and core magnetic material (if exist) are literally hundreds of times larger than radiation resistance :cite:`stewart:1958on`.

 A ferrite core in the loop that tends to increase the magnetic flux, the magnetic field, the open-circuit voltage, and in turn the antenna efficiency of the loop.

 The radiation resistance of the ferrite loop is given by